 Once the hiring committee has completed its screening interviews, it will narrow the list of candidates who will be invited for on-campus interviews.
-Invitations for callbacks happen very quickly after the Faculty Recruitment Conference; sometimes the invitations come even before FRC is over.
+Invitations for callbacks can happen very quickly after screening interviews.

 On-campus interviews often last an entire day and involve many small group interview sessions with faculty; a meeting with the dean; a meeting with law students; a tour of the law school, including the law library; and a 15-20 minute job talk before the entire law faculty followed by a 35-40 minute round of questions from the faculty.
 Traditionally, there is a dinner with faculty members on the night before or day of the interview.
 Remember that the dinner is a continuation of the interview.
 Order something that is not difficult to eat.
 Most attendees will be faculty you have not met with previously.

-Many schools conduct callbacks prior to the end of the calendar year (following the fall FRC), but others do interviews in the new year.
+Many schools conduct callbacks prior to the end of the calendar year, but others do interviews in the new year.
 A school will usually want to schedule your interview quickly when they call you, so be prepared to schedule these visits on short notice.
 The school will pay for your travel and lodging.
 You should do your best to schedule the interview when the school wants to hold it; this can be difficult if you are fortunate enough to obtain multiple callback interviews.

 Questions for You